bourgeoisor/dotfiles/README.md

-A repository of my dotfiles.
+#My Dotfiles

+This repository contains the entirety of my Linux configuration.
+It is mainly intended for my own personal usage, but feel free to use part or all of the files!

 Usage
 -----

-First, clone the repository.
+Firstly, clone the repository.

     git clone git://github.com/finiks/dotfiles.git

-Change your working directory into the cloned repository.
+Then, change your working directory into the cloned repository.

     cd dotfiles